angelabier1/retsly-js-sdk/Readme.md

 # retsly-js-sdk

   Retsly JavaScript SDK.
-Allows developers to integreate with [Retsly](http://rets.ly) MLS Data.
+Allows developers to integreate with the [Retsly](http://rets.ly) API.

   After you get an API Key you can check out the [API Docs](http://rets.ly/docs).